zendesk/sunshine-conversations-web/README.md

 ```
 npm install --save smooch

-// The library also have peer dependencies.
+// The library also has peer dependencies.
 If you don't already have them in your project, go ahead and install them too

 npm install --save babel-polyfill@6.9 babel-runtime@6.9 react@15 react-dom@15
 ```